 You love your dog, and one of the ways you prove that to her is by giving her treats.
 You know, things like dry, crunchy biscuits and highly-processed strips and sticks filled with who-knows-what…

 Would you want to eat treats like that?
 Neither would we — and, once your dog has a taste for freeze-dried treats, we bet she’ll turn her nose up at the old-fashioned kind, too.

-After reading our guide, the hardest thing you’ll have to do is resist eating these treats yourself.
+After reading our guide for the best freeze-dried dog treats, the hardest thing you’ll have to do is resist eating them yourself.

 A Quick Comparison of Our Favorites